tony-reddington/greengardens/README.md

 2. the website responsive across all major devices.
     * The website is fully responsive across all screen sizes.
 3. to display all products by category and sub categories contained in an expanded navigation bar.
-    * Both are display within a dropdown megamenu.
+    * Both are display within a dropdown mega menu.
 4. to give functionality for users to register and create an account profile to store their personal information for speedy transactions.
     * This is easy accessible through the account button within the header featuring on all pages.
 5. to allow users to update and remove items from their shopping bag.